 3. Shouting Louder to Get More Attention

-There’s a lot of noise on social media and brands need to cut through it to get heard.
-However, one of the main pitfalls newbies in social media marketing fall into is shouting louder to get attention.
+There’s a lot of noise on social media, and brands need to cut through it to get heard.
+However, one of the main social media mistakes is shouting louder to get attention.

 For example, a Facebook status update can easily get lost in the hundreds of updates that get posted every minute.
 And repeating the same update or writing it in capital letters will only annoy your followers.
 This is not the solution.
 Instead, be persistent and consistent with quality material.